BlockstreamResearch/bip-frost-dkg/README.md

 ### Recovering Stuck Participants

-The mere fact that one participant deems a protocol session successful does not imply that other participants deem it successful yet.
+The mere fact that the coordinator or a participant deems a ChillDKG session successful does not imply that other participants deem it successful yet.
-Indeed, due to failing network links or invalid messages sent by malicious participants, it is possible that some participants have deemed the ChillDKG session successful, but others have not (yet) and thus are stuck in the ChillDKG session.
+Indeed, due to failing network links or invalid messages sent by malicious participants, it is possible that a party has deemed the DKG session successful, but others have not (yet) and thus are stuck in the DKG session.
-In that case, the successful participants can eventually make the stuck participants unstuck by presenting them the recovery data.
+In that case, the successful parties can eventually convince the stuck participants to consider the DKG session successful by presenting them the recovery data.
 The recovery data can, e.g., be attached to the first request to initiate a FROST signing session.

-TODO explain that participants are responsible for convincing others
+An important implication of the above is that anyone who uses the threshold public key, and thereby relies on the participants' ability to participate in signing sessions, is responsible for ensuring that the participants have already deemed the DKG session successful, or at least, that the recovery data will be available to convince any stuck participants of the success of the DKG session.

+For an example of what could go wrong, assume that some participant deems the DKG session successful and uses the threshold public key by sending funds to it.
+Even though everything looks fine from the point of view of this participant, it is entirely possible that this participant is the only one who has deemed the DKG session successful, and thus (besides the untrusted coordinator) the only one who knows the recovery data.
+If the recovery data is lost now because this participant's permanent storage crashes, the other participants cannot be convinced to deem the DKG session successful (without the help of the untrusted coordinator) and so the funds will be lost.

+The proper way to ensure that all participants have deemed the DKG session successful is to obtain explicit confirmations of success, which will also imply all participants have a redundant copy of the recovery data.
+One simple method of obtaining confirmation is to collect signed confirmation messages from all participants.
+(TODO Implement this in the code.)

+Depending on the application, other methods may be appropriate.
+For example, in a scenario where a single user employs multiple signing devices in the same room to setup a threshold wallet, the user could check that all `n` devices signal confirmation via its display.
+Alternatively, the user could check all `n` devices when generating a receiving address for the first time, which consists the first use of the threshold public key.

 ### Threat Model and Security Goals